 The head of household then blesses the bitter herbs.
 Barukh ata Adonai, Eloheinu melekh ha’olam, asher kidshanu b’mitzvotav v’tzivanu al akhilat maror.
 “Blessed are You, Lord our God, king of the universe, who has made us holy by the law and has commanded us to eat bitter herbs.”

 “So they made the sons of Israel serve with rigor, and made their lives bitter with hard service, in mortar and brick, and in all kinds of work in the field; in all their work they made them serve with rigor” Ex 1:14.
 Maror, the bitter herb, reminds us that the Egyptians made the Israelites’ lives bitter with hard labor.
 The bitterness was the hard work under the burning sun, but also the deliberate futility of the work.
 And so the deeper meaning of the maror is our need to be close to God.

-The principle and foundation of the Spiritual Exercises of St. Ignatius is that we are created to serve God.
+This deeper meaning of the maror finds its reflection in the Spiritual Exercises of St. Ignatius, which have as their principle and foundation that we are created to serve God.
 We are to make ourselves indifferent to all created things, as far as our free will allows, so that we do not desire health over sickness, riches over poverty, honor over dishonor, long life over short life.
 We are to desire only what is most conducive to the end for which we were created: To know, love and serve God in this life, that we might be happy with him in the life to come.